pynbody/topsy/README.md

 This loads your data into `f`, performs some centering, creates the `topsy` viewer and then the final line (`vis.canvas`) instructs `jupyter` to bring up the interactive widget.

 Note that you can interact with this widget in exactly the same way as the native window produced by `topsy`.
 Additionally, you can manipulate things on the fly.
 For example, you can type `vis.quantity_name = 'temp'` to immediately switch to viewing temperature (compare with the `-q` flag above).
+To switch back to a density projection, use `vis.quantity_name = None` (_not_ `vis.quantity_name='rho'` which renders an average density rather than a projected density).